-Practitioner of alternative medicine
+Practitioner of alternative medicine, author

 More and more people consider Ayurveda as an innocent way to optimize themselves.
 Natural medicine has the reputation of being harmless and without side effects.
 But Ayurveda teaches us that too much is too much.
 Ama, the technical term of Ayurveda to describe undigested food, which affects and adversely changes the metabolism and the immune system, is often enough the result of wrong perception and consequent wrong action.